The Jacobite Rising and the Battle of Culloden

 This is the biggie.
 Fought on April 16th 1746 it is the last major battle fought on British soil.
 A tired and starving Jacobite army numbering 5000 faced 9000 government forces under the Duke of Cumberland.
 Defeat was savage and comprehensive.
 The aftermath worsened as the government set about crushing Highland culture.
 Men, women and children were killed, tartan banned, churches burned.
 The message was clear: there was to be no chance of another Jacobite rising.
 And what of the Bonnie Prince?
 Comically he actually moved around disguised as the maid of Flora Macdonald (when his slightly effeminate looks came in handy) before making his escape to France.
 His remarkable story petered out somewhat as he turned to drink, solitude and bad moods.
 He died in 1772 at the age of 51.

 Easily the best place to go to learn more about the Jacobite story is the Culloden Visitor Centre.
 The Centre offers a first class run through of this turbulent time including human and digital demonstrations of the strategy and the grim reality for the troops told to charge into a hail of bullets and steel bayonets.
 The below video shows one of the Centre’s highlights, a panoramic close up of the brief but savage conflict.
 The battlefield outside is a sombre and barren place.
 More than any other battleground I have visited, Culloden has a powerful atmosphere that induces deep reflection.
-I’ve actually heard the story of Culloden referred to as “romantic”.
-Staggering.
+I’ve actually heard the story of Culloden referred to as “romantic”, Outlander aside.
+That said, romance will not be forefront in your mind after a visit here, I can say with some certainty.
 But the numbers from the battle coldly say it all as 1250 Jacobites were killed.
 Survivors and wounded were butchered where they lay and both sides’ dead were tipped into mass graves.

 The Jacobites.
 Was it a case of Scotland vs England?
 Catholic vs Protestant?
 Clan vs clan?
 There’s a little truth in each but none are accurate.
 This chapter of Scottish history shows more than most the differences in priorities and values in this country.
 With us, it’s never been done the easy way.